top of page

 Our Activities

 Our Nature School days follow a rhythmic curriculum, rotating through enriching themes such as Hike Days, STEAM Days, Nature Journal Days, Community Games, and Skills Labs.
-These activities provide children with varied ways to connect with nature, build critical thinking skills, and explore their surroundings.
+These activities provide children and parents with varied ways to connect with nature, build critical thinking skills, and explore their surroundings.
 Whether we're hiking through local trails, experimenting with science, technology, engineering, art, and math (STEAM), or reflecting in nature journals, each day is designed to encourage exploration and growth at a child’s own pace.

 Community & Events